GlenKPeterson/test-utils-basic/README.md

 # TestUtilsBasic
-Utilities for testing common Java/Kotlin contracts.
-Currently: equals(), hashCode(), and compareTo().
+Utilities for testing Utilities for testing common Java contracts: equals(), hashCode(), compare(), compareTo(), and serialization.
 I find a bug almost every time I apply these tests to old code.
 Usage is defined in the Javadocs.

-The idea of contract-based testing was from watching Bill Venners: https://www.youtube.com/watch?v=bCTZQi2dpl8
+Bill Venners gave me the idea of contract-based testing: https://www.youtube.com/watch?v=bCTZQi2dpl8
 Any bugs are my own.